Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Though implantation bleeding is typically very light—potentially as light as a drop or two—many women may mistake the sight of blood for their regular menstrual period.

 How to tell the difference?
 Implantation bleeding will start light and remain light, whereas a menstrual flow typically gets heavier over the first day or two of your period.
-The blood may appear darker and/or more brownish in color during implantation, and light cramping is fairly common, too.
+The blood may also appear darker and/or more brownish in color during implantation, and light cramping is fairly common, too.

 Check out these hot topics for your 4th week of pregnancy!